|

 rolling pin in the same way described for the base pastry.

-excess pastry using the blunt edge of a knife (see first picture
+excess pastry using the blunt edge of a knife (see picture

 which can be enlarged by clicking on it).